Healing From Within For

 It can be hard when your very young child has eczema.
-They can’t always tell you when it’s bothering them and having it come
+They can’t always tell you when it’s bothering them, and having it come

 DUPIXENT is the only FDA-approved biologic for treating uncontrolled moderate-to-severe eczema in children ages 6 months to 5 years.

-DUPIXENT in combination with a topical corticosteroid was studied in a 16-week clinical trial with 162 patients ages 6 months to 5
+DUPIXENT in combination with a topical corticosteroid was studied in a 16-week clinical trial in 162 patients ages 6 months to 5

 a topical corticosteroid (TCS) saw clearer skin and less itch.

 Your healthcare provider will tell you how much DUPIXENT to inject and how often.

-*Children (6 months to 5 years of age) received DUPIXENT 200mg or 300mg every 4 weeks basedon weight, with no initial loading dose.
+*Children (6 months to 5 years of age) received DUPIXENT 200 mg or 300 mg every 4 weeks based on weight, with no initial loading dose.

 View the possible side effects of DUPIXENT in patients with moderate-to-severe eczema (atopic dermatitis).

 What You Should Know About the Patients in This Study:

 SEE BEFORE AND AFTER RESULTS IN YOUNG CHILDREN